-Traveling by car is challenging for seniors and caregivers
+Traveling by car can be challenging for seniors and caregivers

-For someone with Alzheimer’s, dementia, Parkinson’s, stroke, or mobility issues, the difficulty level can be exponential.
-It may even take multiple people to help them safely into and out of a car.
+For someone with Alzheimer’s, dementia, Parkinson’s, stroke, or mobility issues, getting into and out of a car can be even more difficult.
+It might even take multiple people to help them in and out safely.

 Why it’s important to make car travel easier

 Car travel is important because seniors need to be able to go out into the world, especially for critical things like doctor’s appointments.

 Making car rides easier and more comfortable means that seniors who can drive will feel more independent and confident.
 Older adults with mobility issues would be more willing to go out if it’s not an exhausting ordeal and they don’t feel like a burden on others.

 Getting around more easily also helps seniors stay connected with family and friends by preventing the negative effects of isolation.

 6 simple auto aids make car travel easier for seniors